-Unless a provision explicitly states otherwise, the following terms and phrases, as used in this aArticle, shall have the meanings hereinafter designated.
+Unless a provision explicitly states otherwise, the following terms and phrases, as used in this article, shall have the meanings hereinafter designated.
 Where terms are not defined, they shall have their ordinary accepted meanings.

-Advertise means the act of drawing the public's attention to a home-share-rental unit in order to promote the availability of the rental unithome share rental.
+Advertise means the act of drawing the public's attention to a rental unit in order to promote the availability of the rental unit.